graphql/graphql-spec/spec/Section 3 -- Type System.md

 #### @defer Arguments

-- `if: Boolean` - When true, fragment may be deferred.
+- `if: Boolean` - When `true`, fragment may be deferred.
+When `false`, fragment will not be deferred and data will be included in the initial response.
 If omitted, defaults to `true`.
 - `label: String` - A unique label across all `@defer` and `@stream` directives in an operation.
 This label should be used by GraphQL clients to identify the data from patch responses and associate it with the correct fragments.
 If